Hyperhidrosis

 How common is hyperhidrosis?

 Hyperhidrosis is actually far more common than most people assume.
-Estimates suggest that approximately 1 to 5 percent of the population is affected, which corresponds to several million people in Germany alone.
+Approximately 1 to 2 percent, with some estimates suggesting up to 5 percent, of the population is affected, which corresponds to over one million individuals in Germany alone.
 Many still do not seek medical help because they are unaware that hyperhidrosis is a recognized and highly treatable condition.

 Symptoms